 - 2. Select the Pool Type as Auto Tiering (Thin Provisioning Enabled).
 This option is available when auto-tiering license is enabled. - 3.
 Enter a Pool Name for the pool.
 The maximum length of the pool name is 16 characters.
-Valid characters are $[A~Z \mid a~z \mid 0~9 \mid -<>]$. - 4.
+Valid characters are [$A \sim Z \mid a \sim z \mid 0 \sim 9 \mid -<>$]. - 4.
 Select a Preferred Controller from the drop-down list.
 The backend I/O resources in this pool will be processed by the preferred controller which you specified.
 This option is available when dual controllers are installed. - 5.
-Click the Next button to continue.
+Check the Enable SED Pool checkbox.
+Enabling SED pool will use the secure SEDs to create a pool.
+Intermixing SEDs and non-SEDs are not supported in a pool.

-- 6. Please select disks for pool and select at least two disk types of disks to add tiers an auto tiering pool.
+- 7. Please select disks for pool and select at least two disk types of disks to add tiers an auto tiering pool.
 Each tier is a disk group.
 The maximum quantity of disk in a disk group is 64.
-Select an Enclosure ID from the drop-down list to select disks from expansion enclosures. - 7.
+Select an Enclosure ID from the drop-down list to select disks from expansion enclosures. - 8.
 Click the Next button to continue.

-- 8. Select a RAID Level from the drop-down list which lists available RAID level only according to the disk selection for each tier.
-And also select a Quantity of Subgroups if the combination RAID level is selected. - 9.
+- 9. Select a RAID Level from the drop-down list which lists available RAID level only according to the disk selection for each tier.
+And also select a Quantity of Subgroups if the combination RAID level is selected. - 10.
 Click the Next button to continue.

-- 10. Disk properties can also be configured optionally in this step: - Enable Disk Write Cache: Check to enable the write cache option of disks.
+- 11. Disk properties can also be configured optionally in this step: - Enable Disk Write Cache: Check to enable the write cache option of disks.
 Enabling disk write cache will improve write I/O performance but have a risk of losing data when power failure. - Enable Disk Read-ahead: Check to enable the read-ahead function of disks.
 System will preload data to disk buffer based on previously retrieved data.
 This feature will efficiently improve the performance of sequential data retrieved. - Enable Disk Command Queuing: Check to enable the command queue function of disks.
 Send multiple commands to a disk at once to improve performance. - Enable Disk Standby: Check to enable the auto spin down function of disks.
-The disks will be spun down for power saving when they are idle for the period of time specified. - 11.
-Click the Next button to continue.
+The disks will be spun down for power saving when they are idle for the period of time specified. - Enable High Latency Disk Warning: Check to enable the high latency disk warning function in a disk group.
+When a disk drive is abnormal with high latency, the system will send event logs to notify IT administrators in advance to avoid affecting overall performance.